 In the runup to the Congressional testimony many critics attributed Robinhood’s decision to limit trading on its dependence on market makers who handle customers’ buy-and-sell orders.
 Chief among those market makers is Citadel Securities, which is owned by billionaire Ken Griffin.
 Citadel Securities accounts for a big chunk of Robinhood’s revenue.
 Significantly, Griffin also owns hedge fund Citadel LLC, which spent a small fortune bailing out a fellow hedge fund that was one of the main losers in the GameStock short squeeze.
 In other words, when loyalties were revealed, Robinhood turned out to be working for the sheriff of Nottingham – that is, the Wall Street establishment; to many observers, the suspicion seemed more than plausible.

 Whether Robinhood sustains long-term reputational damage remains to be seen.
 At a minimum, customers should be aware that Robinhood may once again put the brakes on your investing.

 Robinhood: The Bottom Line

-The fees associated with Robinhood’s online services are essentially unmatched, which makes it one of the most cost-effective brokerages on the market.
-Furthermore, if you want to avoid constantly going through a broker to purchase an investment, the self-sufficient nature of Robinhood is likely attractive.
+If you want to avoid constantly going through a broker to purchase an investment, the self-sufficient nature of Robinhood is likely attractive.
 Of course, this doesn’t come without its pitfalls.
 It can be tough to access customer support should you have any problems or specific questions.